 Video Conferencing-Based Counseling

-The security controls for the video conferencing platform I am utilizing are as secure as any in the industry.
-You are welcome, even encouraged, to record our sessions.
-I simply request that you obtain my permission before beginning the recording.
+The security controls for the Psychology Today video conferencing platform I am utilizing are as secure as any in the industry.
 For a list of common-sense considerations regarding online sessions, please refer to the American Psychological Association’s recommendations which are found on my website, JohnGallagherPhD.com, under Patient Information/Informed Consent.

 If you have any questions or concerns regarding any of the information presented here, please bring them to my attention.
 I will be happy to discuss them with you.